Differences Between Liquidity vs Solvency

 Liquidity and Solvency Comparison Table

-|Basis for Comparison between Liquidity vs Solvency||Liquidity||Solvency|
+|The basis for Comparison between Liquidity vs. Solvency||Liquidity||Solvency|

 |1.
-Meaning||Liquidity can be defined as the ability of the firm to pay off its current liabilities with its current assets.||Solvency can be defined as the ability of the firm is to run the operations for a long period of time.|
+Meaning||Liquidity can be defined as the ability of the firm to pay off its current liabilities with its current assets.||Solvency can be defined as the ability of the firm is to run the operations for a long period.|

 |2.
-What it’s all about?||It’s a short-term concept of having enough cash and cash equivalents to pay off the current debts.||It’s a long-term concept of how well the operations of the firm would be run.|
+What it’s all about?||It’s a short-term concept of having enough cash and cash equivalentsCash And Cash EquivalentsCash and Cash Equivalents are assets that are short-term and highly liquid investments that can be readily converted into cash and have a low risk of price fluctuation.
+Cash and paper money, US Treasury bills, undeposited receipts, and Money Market funds are its examples.
+They are normally found as a line item on the top of the balance sheet asset. to pay off the current debts.||It’s a long-term concept of how well the operations of the firm would be run.|

 |3.
 Obligations||Short-term obligations (as expected)||Long-term responsibility.|